 He holds a Bachelor's degree in Organizational Management from Warner Southern University, and a Master's degree in Public Administration from Troy University.
-Karen, his wife of 26 years is a speech pathologist for the St Lucie County School District, and they have three children, Kaitlyn, Danielle, and Sal.
+Nate and his wife, Karen, were married in 1992.
+Karen is a speech pathologist for the St Lucie County School District, and they have three children, Kaitlyn, Danielle, and Sal.

 Administrative Assistant to the Fire Chief

 5160 W Milner Drive